NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/remove-warp.md

 ## iOS and Android

-1. Find the Cloudflare One Agent application (or the legacy 1.1.1.1 application) on the home screen.
+1. Find the Khulnasoft One Agent application (or the legacy 1.1.1.1 application) on the home screen.
 2. Select and hold the application tile, and then select **Remove App**.
 3. Select **Delete App**.

 {{<Aside type="note">}}
-If you [manually deployed the Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/), remember to manually delete the certificate from the device.
+If you [manually deployed the Khulnasoft certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/), remember to manually delete the certificate from the device.
 {{</Aside>}}